-He was a leader of the “No” on the Charter campaigns in 2012 and 2014, including intervening in a lawsuit between the City of Costa Mesa and the Orange County Registrar of Voters in 2012 and is a member of the Orange County Bar Association’s Judiciary Committee, which evaluates judicial candidates for the governor.
+He was a leader of the “No” on the Charter campaigns in 2012 and 2014, including intervening in a lawsuit between the City of Costa Mesa and the Orange County Registrar of Voters in 2012.

-Mayor Pro Tem Stephens has been married for 33 years to his wife, Amy, and they have four children: Tom, Nate, Carolyn and Olivia, all four of whom graduated from St. John the Baptist Catholic School in Costa Mesa.
-He has been entertainment chair of the St. John the Baptist Festival and served as event’s emcee since its inception in 2000.
+Mayor Pro Tem Stephens has been married for 33 years to his wife, Amy.
+They have four children: Tom, Nate, Carolyn and Olivia, all four of whom graduated from St. John the Baptist Catholic School in Costa Mesa.
+He has been entertainment chair of the St. John the Baptist Festival and served as event’s emcee for many years.

-And oh yeah, he’s an avid golfer and amateur karaoke performer.
+And oh yeah, he’s an avid golfer and karaoke enthusiast.

 Video & newspaper links: